mikrono/tModLoaderWiki_kr_ko/Intermediate-Guide-to-AI.md

 the Time variable keeps track of the number of ticks the boss has been alive.  `if(Time %120 ==0)` checks if that variable is a multiple of 120, which will be every 120 ticks or 2 seconds.

 `npc.TargetClosest(false)` and `Player target = Main.Player[npc.target];` get the closest players and store it in a Player variable called target.
-`Vector2 ToPlayer = npc.DirectionTo(target.Center);` then stores the velocity we want to fire our projectile with in a Vector 2(In this case the direction to the player from our npc).
-Finally we spawn a projectile.
+`Vector2 ToPlayer = npc.DirectionTo(target.Center);` then stores the velocity we want to fire our projectile with in a Vector2(In this case the direction to the player from our npc).
+Finally we spawn a projectile at the npcs center with the direction towards the player as velocity.

 If we wanted to instead fly to a location we would just set npc.velocity to a direction Vector2 like so:
 ```cs
 npc.TargetClosest(false);